tsungsyu/deceptive_path_learning/README.md

 #### Approach 1: Mean Q table

+python deceptiveGridWorld.py -g EvaluationGrid15 -q -o 800 -x 100

+This runs the mean-Q-learner on EvaluationGrid15, quietly, with 800 phase-one training episodes, and 100 phase-two training episodes.

+The agent was tested on EvaluationGrid1, EvaluationGrid2, ...
+EvaluationGrid15.

+Line 529 of deceptiveGridWorld.py details additional options for parameters.

 #### Approach 2: Reward-shaped Q-learning with an observer<br>
 Checkout the branch with tag “Q-Learning_RewardShaping_Prob”